 Infrequently, the Company receives requests from customers to hold product being purchased from us for a valid business purpose.
 The Company recognizes revenues for such arrangements provided the transaction meets, at a minimum, the following criteria: a valid business purpose for the arrangement exists; risk of ownership of the purchased product has been transferred to the buyer; there is a fixed delivery date that is reasonable and consistent with the buyer's business purpose; the product is ready for shipment; there are no continuing performance obligation in regards to the purchased product and these products have been segregated from the Company's inventories and cannot be used to fill other orders received.
-Revenue for the fiscal year ended March 31, 2022 included \$1.2 million from such held transactions.
-There were no such transactions in fiscal 2020.
+Revenue for the fiscal year ended March 31, 2023 included \$0.6 million from such held transactions.
+Revenues for the fiscal year ended March 31, 2022 included \$1.2 million from such held transactions.